Dewey Loeffel Landfill

 No meetings scheduled.

-In June and August 2009, EPA collected sediment samples from downstream water bodies.
+In June and August 2009, the EPA collected sediment samples from downstream water bodies.
 The analytical results indicated the continuing presence of PCBs.
-The State of New York referred the site to EPA and issued a letter of support for placing this site on the NPL.
+The State of New York referred the site to EPA and issued a letter of support for placing this site on the federal Superfund National Priorities List (NPL).
+In March 2011, the Dewey Loeffel Landfill was added to the NPL.
+Shortly thereafter, the EPA began gathering landfill and ground water data as part of an Initial Supplemental Site Investigation (ISSI).